Off-the-grid learning of mixtures from a continuous dictionary: Introduction

-{Our statistical results rely on tail bound inequalities for suprema of Gaussian processes: following \cite{boyer2017adapting}, instead of using controls on $\norm{w_T}_T$ as in the seminal works \cite{duval2015exact, poon2018geometry}, we used bounds, based on the noise structure from Assumption~\ref{hyp:bruit}, on quantities of the form $\sup_{\Theta_T} \left \langle f(\theta),w_T\right \rangle_T$ for some $H_T$-valued functions $f$ built from the dictionary $(\varphi_T(\theta), \theta\in \Theta) $ and its derivative.
-This approach is relevant as for some models the quantity $\norm{w_T}_T$ may be very large, see for example the truncated white noise model from Section~\ref{sec:continuous_noise}.}
+{Our statistical results rely on tail bounds for suprema of Gaussian processes: following \cite{boyer2017adapting}, instead of using controls on $\norm{w_T}_T$ as in the seminal works \cite{duval2015exact, poon2018geometry}, we used bounds, based on the noise structure from Assumption~\ref{hyp:bruit}, on quantities of the form $\sup_{\Theta_T} \left \langle f(\theta),w_T\right \rangle_T$ for some $H_T$-valued functions $f$ built from the dictionary $(\varphi_T(\theta), \theta\in \Theta) $ and its derivative.
+This approach is relevant as for some models the quantity $\norm{w_T}_T$ may be very large, see for example the truncated white noise model from Section~\ref{sec:continuous_noise}.} We note that the nonlinear parameter $\theta$ is univariate in our setup.
+Generalization to multivariate non-linear parameters is possible, but highly technical.
+Indeed, the construction of the certificates holds in the multivariate setting, but the exponential bounds for suprema of Gaussian fields are less precise concerning their dependence on the dimension.

+We give next two applications of our results respectively to the Gaussian sparse spike deconvolution and to the Scaled exponential model also known as Laplace transform inversion.
+They illustrate how the stringent assumptions in all generality, become less restrictive in more precise setups.
+The full derivation of these examples can be found in Sections~\ref{sec:example} and~\ref{sec:scaled}, respectively.